 - (2) Students are to be notified of the individual examination dates and their admission to the examinations at least two weeks prior to the examination concerned.
 Electronic notification is sufficient. - (3) Module examinations may be offered as on-campus exams on TH Köln's premises as well as remote exams off the university's premises.
 Examinations may be offered either as pen-and-paper exams or as electronic examinations or, in case of oral examinations, through electronic communication using the software and e-learning platforms provided by TH Köln.
 The principle of equal treatment during examinations is to be respected.
-Upon request, students are to identify themselves with a government-issued photo ID and their student ID card (MultiCa). - A technical solution for a legally certain authentication of the examinee over the entire duration of remote exams, which also adequately respects the fundamental rights of the individuals involved, is currently not available.
-Until such a system is in place, a declaration in which examinees declare that they are the person to be examined, will not or have not used any unauthorized resources and are aware that any cheating or attempt thereof will be punished as specified in the respective program's examination regulations is usually sufficient.
+Upon request, students are to identify themselves with a government-issued photo ID and their student ID card (MultiCa).

+A technical solution for a legally certain authentication of the examinee over the entire duration of remote exams, which also adequately respects the fundamental rights of the individuals involved, is currently not available.
+Until such a system is in place, a declaration in which examinees declare that they are the person to be examined, will not or have not used any unauthorized resources and are aware that any cheating or attempt thereof will be punished as specified in these examination regulations is usually sufficient, unless the more detailed regulations for remote written exams as described in § 19 (5) apply.
 In accordance with § 63 (5) sentence 1 of the North Rhine-Westphalia Higher Education Act, the university may request a declaration in lieu of an oath in which the examinee declares that they have completed the exam tasks independently and without assistance.
 Unauthorized resources are all documents, electronic resources, electronic devices or other resources that are not explicitly allowed to be used during the respective examination, exam-related communication with third parties or artificial intelligence agents etc. In case of technical difficulties during an examination for which TH Köln is responsible and which require that the exam is aborted, a make-up date in the near future is to be determined.
-For examinees, the regulations on missing or withdrawing from exams as per § 15 (1) and (2) apply accordingly. - (4) If a student by submitting a medical certificate or in a different manner substantiates that they are not capable of completely or partly taking the examination, coursework or admission test in its intended form or time frame due to a permanent disability or chronic disease pursuant to § 3 of the German Act on Equal Opportunities for Disabled Persons (Behindertengleichstellungsgesetz), the chairperson of the examination board decides, after due consideration, if, how and to what extend reasonable adjustments are appropriate.
-Applications for reasonable adjustments are to be submitted in due time (usually along with the registration for the exam at the latest and at least two months before the exam) along with all required supporting documents.
+For examinees, the regulations on missing or withdrawing from exams as per § 15 (1) and (2) apply accordingly.

+- (4) If a student by submitting a medical certificate or in a different manner substantiates that he/she is not capable of completely or partly taking the examination, coursework or admission test in its intended form or time frame due to a permanent disability or chronic disease pursuant to § 3 of the German Act on Equal Opportunities for Disabled Persons (Behindertengleichstellungsgesetz), the chairperson of the examination board decides, after due consideration, if, how and to what extend a disadvantage compensation is appropriate.
+Applications for reasonable adjustments are to be submitted in due time (usually along with the registration for the exam at the latest and at least two months before the exam or by a date set by the chairperson of the examination board) along with all required supporting documents.
 The decision on the application is to be made within an appropriate time fame (usually within one month of the date of submission of the application or at least one month prior to the examination/the assignment of the topic).
 Consultation with the Representative for Students with Disabilities and Chronic Diseases is possible in accordance with § 62b HG.
 In exceptional cases, sentences 1 to 4 also apply to persons with temporary health impairments. - (5) If a written or oral examination is the second retake of a module examination, module component or individually assessed component or an examination which concludes a program, it is to be evaluated by at least two examiners.